MatteoBattilana/ALMI/README.md

 ## Simple usage

-The following code will instantiate an ALMI server that is listening on the 8888 port (if not set, it will use the one described in the [Default configuration](#Default configuration) section).
+The following code will instantiate an ALMI server that is listening on the 8888 port.
+If not set, it will use the one described in the [Default configuration](#default-configuration) section).

 ```java
 Almi server = AlmiBootstrap.bootstrap()